 What is Eli Lilly?

 This company is known for creating revolutionary drugs that address some of the most serious health issues, such as autoimmune diseases, diabetes, and cancer.
-Its product line includes innovative biologic drugs and precision medicines, featuring well-known brands like Cialis and Prozac.
-The company is involved in clinical research and developing new treatments and therapies.
-Significant emphasis is placed on collaboration with academic institutions, biotech companies, and healthcare providers, fostering innovation and improving patient care.
+Its product line includes innovative biologic drugs and precision medicines, including well-known brands such as Cialis and Prozac.
+The company is involved in clinical research and the development of new treatments and therapies.
+Significant emphasis is placed on collaboration with academic institutions, biotech companies, and healthcare providers to foster innovation and improve patient care.

 1876 – 1906

-Eli Lilly was established in the late 19th century when visual identity wasn’t as important today.
+Eli Lilly was established in the late 19th century, when visual identity wasn’t as important as it is today.
 Many manufacturers labeled their products with simple inscriptions of their name, address, and product information.
 Consumers relied solely on the brand’s reputation to make a final purchasing decision.

 Eli Lilly medicine bottles were recognizable by the elegant handwriting of the man who founded the company in 1876.
 Colonel Lilly, who named the pharmaceutical company after himself, signed each label as if confirming the product’s authenticity.
 Over time, his name became a globally recognized symbol of quality and reliability.